Frequently Asked Questions

 Extra virgin olive oil is olive fruit juice!
 It is the unrefined, pressed juice of selected olives.
 This juice must meet chemical analysis requirements to be labeled extra virgin.

-In Italy there is strict regulations to differentiate between TRADITIONAL BALSAMIC VINEGAR and the commercially made, inferior product.
+In Italy, there are strict regulations to differentiate between TRADITIONAL BALSAMIC VINEGAR and the commercially made, inferior product.
 Sweet Trebbiano white grapes produced in and around the area of Reggio Emilia and Modena, Italy form the base of the world’s only true balsamic vinegar.
 The grapes ripen on the vine for as long as possible to develop their sugar.
-The juice, or “must”, is pressed out of the grapes and cooked in copper kettles.
+The juice, or “must,” is pressed out of the grapes and cooked in copper kettles.
 Balsamic vinegar is aged in the “solera” style method in the attics of vintners where acetic fermentation begins from naturally present bacteria.
 The vinegar slowly oxidizes and is reduced naturally over time.
 The vinegar is transferred into progressively smaller barrels each year.
 The vintner will blend each year’s production to create a complex balsamic.
 You will notice that our vinegar has the perfect balance of sweetness and acidity from the grapes and complexity from the wood the vinegar is aged in.

 Both our white and dark balsamics are produced from the same grape (surprise!), the white Trebbiano variety.
 The difference lies in the production method.
 Our dark balsamic is created by slowly cooking the grape juice in copper kettles over an open wood fire.
 The rich, sweet flavor comes when the cooked grape juice (also know as “must”) becomes caramelized.
 The grape must is then aged in wooden casks stored in attics for fermentation while incorporating the Solera method.
 With the Solera method, as a portion of the vinegar evaporates, each barrel is topped off with younger vinegar from the previous barrel so each year the new must is blended with the one from the previous year.
-The result of this aging process, which takes up to 18 years, is a delicious, complex all natural balsamic vinegar with no added sugar, thickening agents or caramel coloring.
+The result of this aging process, which takes up to 18 years, is a delicious, complex, all-natural balsamic vinegar with no added sugar, thickening agents, or caramel coloring.
 100% pure and 100% delicious!

 Our white balsamic vinegar process also involves the cooking of Trebbiano grapes, but not to the point of caramelization.
 They are aged in either new wood barrels or stainless steel vats for up to 12 years.
 This makes our white balsamic more tart or tangy, yet equally pure and delicious.